Skip to main content

 Add the template and source context, then ask Sofie to fill it.

 Fill the deviation report template using this Workspace and CoMeeting.
-Leave placeholders blank where source support is missing.
+Leave fields open where source support is missing.
 Add a source gap table at the end.

 For controlled work, ask Sofie to fill draft sections conservatively:

 Fill this template as a draft.
 Do not infer root cause, impact, or effectiveness conclusion.
-Use placeholders or comments for unsupported sections.
+Use fields or comments for unsupported sections.

 Use templates in Orchestrations